 As a Business Loan Officer that has worked with farmers and small businesses over the last two decades to grow and expand their business, I know what it takes to get our economy moving again.
 Wisconsin ranks in the bottom third of states for private sector job creation and we are one of the worst in the country in entrepreneurship and small business development.
 We can do better.

-To begin with, we must renew our commitment to our public schools, UW System and local technical schools.
+To begin with, we must renew our commitment to our public schools, UW System, and local technical schools.
 Providing our kids with a good education here at home ensures they are prepared for the future, have the skills they need to succeed in our ever-changing economy and most importantly, will return to our rural communities after they graduate.

 Let’s be honest with ourselves, economic development in rural areas of our state has not received nearly enough resources from the power brokers in Madison.
-I know how to grow our rural economies, and it starts with making sure we get the resources we need to promote the entrepreneurs, innovators and farmers who already call rural Wisconsin home.
+I know how to grow our rural economies, and it starts with making sure we get the resources we need to promote the entrepreneurs, innovators, and farmers who already call rural Wisconsin home.
 I know that we can grow a vibrant rural economy that creates jobs and opportunities for everyone.
 The time to do this is now.
 There are tremendous opportunities in the 50th Assembly District and with the right resources we can enhance our economy and raise the standard of living for everyone instead of just the wealthy and large corporations.

 As a Marine, ensuring our veterans have access to the resources they have earned is one of my top priorities.
 Too many of our brothers and sisters have returned from their service to our country and are forced to face a litany of unnecessary and unacceptable obstacles.
-We must continue to fund our local CVSO’s, establish better work programs and educational opportunities for our veterans, and never forget our commitment to these veterans, their widows and children.
+We must continue to fund our local CVSO’s, establish better work programs and educational opportunities for our veterans, and never forget our commitment to these veterans, their widows, and children.

 Preservation and Conservation

-From our rolling bluffs to our dense forests to our endless lakes, rivers and streams, Wisconsin is blessed to have such bountiful natural resources.
-Coupled with our strong hunting and fishing traditions, it is no wonder we are a top tourism destination!
+From our rolling bluffs to our dense forests to our endless lakes, rivers, and streams, Wisconsin is blessed to have such bountiful natural resources.
+Coupled with our strong hunting and fishing traditions, it is no wonder we are a top tourist destination!
 Responsible development that respects the rights of landowners while also protecting our invaluable natural resources is a delicate, yet important balance to strike.
-We cannot continue to auction off our land, air and water to the highest bidder.
+We cannot continue to auction off our land, air, and water to the highest bidder.
 Furthermore, increasing investments in conservation programs like Wisconsin’s Knowles-Nelson Stewardship program is important to preserving our outdoors for generations to come.

 Wisconsin spends nearly $16 billion every year on out-of-state energy costs.
 Cuts to our own Focus on Energy program are short-sighted and make it harder for Wisconsinites to make their homes more energy efficient – putting more money in their wallet while also protecting our environment.
 Investing in smart renewable energy like solar or manure digesters not only cuts down our energy costs but is a solid investment in Wisconsin’s own local businesses.

-Roads, Bridges and Highways
+Roads, Bridges, and Highways

 Investing in our overall infrastructure creates good family-supporting jobs, ensures safe roadways, and delivers reliable broadband internet which is increasingly important for our local economic development.